mr-easy/mreasy.github.io/_posts/primary/2018-08-19-programming-gale-shapley-algorithm-in-cpp.md

 {% endhighlight %}

 <p>
-Here manCurrentMatch is an array which stores the current engagement of every man, or set it to 0 if he is currently single.<br />
+Here manCurrentMatch is an array which stores the current engagement of every man, or set it to 0 if he is currently single.</p>
 {% highlight c++ %}
 manCurrentMatch[i] = k
 {% endhighlight %}
- means that currently man i is engaged to woman k.
+<p>means that currently man i is engaged to woman k.
 Similarly we have womanCurrentMatch array.<br />
 While taking the input we are also setting the all the manCurrentMatch and womanCurrentMatch as SINGLE, which is defined to be 0(since there is no woman or man numbered 0).
 </p>

 <p>
-manNextProposal is an array which tells that which indexed woman this man will propose next in his prefernce list.<br />
+manNextProposal is an array which tells that which indexed woman this man will propose next in his prefernce list.</p>
 {% highlight c++ %}
 manNextProposal[i] = k
 {% endhighlight %}
- means that man i will propose woman mList[i][k] next.<br />
+<p>means that man i will propose woman mList[i][k] next.<br />
 So at the begining, every man will propose to their first choice, so manNextProposal[i] = 1 for every man i.
 </p>